"*" indicates required fields

 If your employer has told you that you are not covered by workers compensation, or that you are ineligible to receive workers compensation due to the way in which you are employed, read on to find out whether you are covered and how you can go about making a claim for workers compensation.

 Murphy’s Law Accident Lawyers are here to help ensure that you receive the appropriate compensation and payment in the event that you are injured at work or injured as a result of someone else’s negligence.
-Arrange your free 15-minute consultation with our lawyers today and find out whether you may be able to claim for your injury.
+Arrange your free 15-minute consultation with our no win, no fee lawyers today and find out whether you may be able to claim for your personal injury.

 If someone is defined as a worker in Queensland then they are eligible to receive workers compensation.
 Anyone who is under PAYG and some contractors are considered workers and are therefore eligible to receive workers compensation.
 If you are working at the direction of and/or under the supervision of a boss (i.e., you are expected to turn up at work a certain time and place) despite being paid in cash, you’re most likely going to be deemed to be an employee.
 This is regardless of whether the work is full-time, part-time or casual.